wachterjohannes/debug-mcp/docs/creating-extensions.md

 - `exclude`: Exclude specific class names (string or array)
 - `include_only`: Only load specific class names (string or array)
 - Cannot use both `exclude` and `include_only` for same package
+FIXME: Should we out source this to the extension instead?
+Ie, let them provide config to disable?

 **Security:** Extensions must be whitelisted in `enabledPlugins`
+FIXME: I like this.
+But maybe we must improve our "discover" command to automatically add plugins

 ## Troubleshooting